Einstein and Carlin Agree, All Things Are Relative

 The 6D concept of decoding requires that you come face to face with the preconceived notions you bring to a problem.
 Unless you are willing to decode the problem first and find out its true nature, solving it becomes exponentially more difficult.

 We bring our preconceived notions of events, people, circumstances, cultures, history, etc. to a situation.
-If we begin the problem-solving process, without first deciphering what is and what is not true, we add to rather than help solve the problem.
+If we begin the problem-solving process, without first deciphering what is and what is not valid, we add to rather than help solve the problem.